No Tags Found!

 Amend(0)

-The Payment of Gratuity Act 1972 states that gratuity shall be payable to an employee upon the termination of his employment after he has rendered continuous service for not less than five years.
+The Payment of Gratuity Act 1972 states that gratuity shall be payable to an employee upon the termination of employment after he has rendered continuous service for not less than five years.
 It is provided that the completion of continuous service of five years shall not be necessary where the termination of the employment of any employee is due to death or disablement.

 For every completed year of service or part thereof in excess of six months, the employer shall pay gratuity to an employee at the rate of fifteen days' wages based on the rate of wages last drawn by the employee concerned.